mateus-ocabral/datasciencecoursera/cleandatacourse/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 ### General Information
--Data Set Characteristics:Multivariate, Time-Series -Number of Instances:10299
+- Data Set Characteristics:Multivariate, Time-Series
--Area:Computer
+- Number of Instances:10299
+- Area:Computer
--Attribute Characteristics:N/A
+- Attribute Characteristics:N/A
--Number of Attributes:561
+- Number of Attributes:561
--Date Donated:2012-12-10
+- Date Donated:2012-12-10
--Associated Tasks:Classification, Clustering
+- Associated Tasks:Classification, Clustering
--Missing Values?
+- Missing Values?
 N/A
--Number of Web Hits:1008128
+- Number of Web Hits:1008128